DocsGuy/Unoffical-Scriptblox-api-docs/Docs/Upload.md

 - Upload scripts

 # Json/Headers:
-- ```lua
-captcha: "" -- captcha idk, how to automate this process, just use the recaptcha api ig?
+- ```captcha: "" -- captcha idk, how to automate this process, just use the recaptcha api ig?
 features: "Test" -- features
 gameLink: "" -- game link
 image: "your image" -- you can prb. remove that when it isn't unversial